singaravela45/Youtube-liquid-glass-theme/README.md

 ## 🛠️ Local Installation (Chrome, Edge, Opera)

-Since the extension is currently pending store approvals for Chromium browsers, you can install it locally in Developer Mode in just a few seconds:
+Since the extension is currently pending store approvals for Chromium browsers (and is now considered legacy), you can install the latest stable Chromium build locally in Developer Mode in just a few seconds:

 1.  **Download the Extension:** Click the **Download ZIP** button in the downloads section above and extract the folder to your computer.
 2.  **Open Extensions:** Open your browser and type `chrome://extensions/` (or `edge://extensions/` / `opera://extensions/`) in the URL bar.